alvesvaren/discord-ts-template/README.md

 ## To deploy:

-You can deploy this however you want, but I've added a nixpacks-config to make it easy to use [railway.app](https://railway.app?referralCode=HvmU0L) (referral link), or easily deploy it manually as a container using nixpacks.
+You can deploy this however you want, but I've added a nixpacks config to make it easy to use [railway.app](https://railway.app?referralCode=HvmU0L) (referral link), or easily deploy it manually as a container using [nixpacks](https://nixpacks.com/docs/getting-started).

 ## File structure: